OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Conclusions and Future Work

-Due to limited computing and energy resource availability, cloud-based robot deployments rely on mobile infrastructure to enable collective robotic intelligence exchange and increase their efficiency when performing tasks.
+Due to limited computing and energy resource availability, cloud-based robot deployments rely on mobile infrastructure to enable collective robotic intelligence exchange and increase their collaboration and efficiency when performing tasks.
 However, current solutions are limited by the fact that robot operating systems and ICT computing and communication platforms, do not have means to interact with each other.
 In this paper, we propose a joint optimization framework for the concurrent orchestration of the robotic, computing and communication infrastructure domains.
-Our results show that mission-critical collaborative robot operations would benefit from the adoption of \name{}, a joint orchestration solution which significantly improves tasks completion duration by reducing overall energy consumption. \lz{Future work will focus on the implementation of the proposed \name{} framework in real deployments, comprising off-the-shelf outdoor robots and 5G commercial infrastructure. }
+Our results show that collaborative real-time robot operations would benefit from the adoption of \name{}, a joint orchestration solution that significantly improves energy consumption and task completion duration of 5G-enabled robots.
+Future works include the implementation of the proposed \name{} framework in a real deployment, comprising off-the-shelf outdoor robots and an operational 5G mobile infrastructure.
+In order to fully characterize the benefits of our orchestration solution, we will also explore more realistic non-flat environments and large-scale deployments involving multiple edge platforms, which may bring different battery depletion times and further exacerbate the problem-solving.